microsoft/qsharp/katas/content/random_numbers/index.md

 Congratulations!
 In this Kata you have created a truly random number generator using quantum computing.
 Here are a few key concepts to keep in mind:
 * You can generate a random bit by applying a Hadamard gate to a state $\ket{0}$, and then measuring the resulting qubit in the computational basis.
-* The Q# [BitSizeI function](https://docs.microsoft.com/en-us/qsharp/api/qsharp/microsoft.quantum.math.bitsizei) returns the numbers of bits needed to write an integer in binary.
+* The Q# <a href="https://docs.microsoft.com/en-us/qsharp/api/qsharp/microsoft.quantum.math.bitsizei" target="_blank">BitSizeI function</a> returns the numbers of bits needed to write an integer in binary.

 **Next Steps**

 We hope you enjoyed this Kata on quantum random number generation!
 If you're looking to learn more about quantum computing and Q#, here are some suggestions:
-* To learn about superposition, interference and entanglement by using Q#, you can check [Microsoft Learn module "Explore the key concepts of quantum computing by using Q#"](https://learn.microsoft.com/en-us/training/modules/qsharp-explore-key-concepts-quantum-computing/).
+* To learn about superposition, interference and entanglement by using Q#, you can check <a href="https://learn.microsoft.com/en-us/training/modules/qsharp-explore-key-concepts-quantum-computing/" target="_blank">Microsoft Learn module "Explore the key concepts of quantum computing by using Q#"</a>.
-* For another look at quantum random number generation, you can check out the [Microsoft Learn module "Create your first Q# program by using the Quantum Development Kit"](https://docs.microsoft.com/learn/modules/qsharp-create-first-quantum-development-kit/1-introduction).
+* For another look at quantum random number generation, you can check out the <a href="https://docs.microsoft.com/learn/modules/qsharp-create-first-quantum-development-kit/1-introduction" target="_blank">Microsoft Learn module "Create your first Q# program by using the Quantum Development Kit"</a>.